All About Cupping Massage

 Cupping massage, or just ‘cupping,’ crops up in the news and celebrity pages now and again, as some well-known fans of this treatment are based on Traditional Chinese Medicine (TCM) techniques.

 So, what exactly is cupping massage?
-It’s a healing therapy developed thousands of years ago and involved placing glass, bamboo, or plastic jars onto your skin, creating a vacuum that sucks the tissue underneath into the jar.
-The suction help boost circulation, relieve pain and help to stimulate the removal of toxins.
+It’s a healing therapy developed thousands of years ago.
+It involves placing glass, bamboo, or plastic jars onto your skin, creating a vacuum that sucks the tissue underneath into the jar.
+The suction help boost circulation, relieve pain, and help to stimulate the removal of toxins.

-Despite having the word ‘massage’ in its name, it’s actually the opposite of normal massage.
-In traditional massage, a therapist will apply different types of pressure to your muscles and connective tissues.
+Despite having the word ‘massage’ in its name, it’s the opposite of regular massage.
+In traditional massage, a therapist will apply different pressure to your muscles and connective tissues.
 With cupping, the therapist uses suction instead, which pulls skin, muscles, and tissues upwards.

 What happens during a cupping massage treatment?

 Cupping works well on fleshier areas of the body, so it’s common for treatment that involves the back.
-It’s supposed to be pleasant and relaxing so you shouldn’t feel any discomfort.
-As the cup is placed on your body, you may feel a tightening sensation.
-But if you do start to feel any discomfort at all, your therapist will move the cups around elsewhere.
+It’s supposed to be pleasant and relaxing, so you shouldn’t feel any discomfort.
+You may feel a tightening sensation as the cup is placed on your body.
+But if you start to feel discomfort at all, your therapist will move the cups around elsewhere.
 Depending on the reason for your treatment, the cups are left in place for varying amounts of time.
-Cupping treatment is unique to your needs on the day you have it, so your ‘routine’ may well change as different health needs arise.
+Cupping treatment is unique to your needs on the day you have it, so your ‘routine’ may change as different health needs arise.

 After a cupping session, your skin may turn red, purple, or blue – this is more likely if you have any energy blockage in that area.
 It usually only lasts a few days, but it can last longer, even up to a few weeks, if there’s an injury, but it shouldn’t hurt.
 Once the marks have disappeared, you can have another session until the health issue you’ve been treating is resolved.